sandraebirim/IDD-Fa18-Lab1/README.md

 **a.
 What line(s) of code do you need to change to make the LED blink (like, at all)?**

-Nothing was changed to from the original code in order to make the LED blink.
+Nothing was changed from the original code in order to make the LED blink.
 Simply running the original code caused the LED light to blink.

 **b.
 What line(s) of code do you need to change to change the rate of blinking?**